jmacdotorg/warblers-nest/README.md

 First, download and install the latest release of [Inform](http://inform7.com) in a matter befitting your computer.
 Then open `warbler.inform` with Inform.
 Poof, you should see the story's source code in the Inform IDE.
 Hitting the IDE's __Go!__ button should, indeed, compile the game and make it go.

+## Contributors

+Thanks to [Paul Vaughan](https://github.com/vaughany) for helping to update the story sourse for compatibility with Inform 7 version 6L38.

 ## License

-This work is copyright (c) 2010-2013 by Jason McIntosh.
+This work is copyright (c) 2010-2015 by Jason McIntosh.

 For more details, please see the file `LICENSE.md`, found in the same directory as the file you are now reading.